-- Increasing evidence suggests that consistent mask use in indoor spaces can significantly reduce the risk of viral spread, which is most relevant for adults and older children who may be at higher risk of transmission. - A study of infection risk by occupation in Sweden which did not close schools -found that COVID infections were highest for taxi and bus drivers, while teachers' rates were similar to the population average.
-The Netherlands reported in June that the infection rate for teachers and childcare workers who were tested was less than half the rate of the general population. - More recent news has shown outbreaks of COVID among children after reopening schools in Israel, without classroom size limits or consistent social distancing practices.
+- Increasing evidence suggests that consistent mask use in indoor spaces can significantly reduce the risk of viral spread, which is most relevant for adults and older children who may be at higher risk of transmission. - More recent news has shown outbreaks of COVID among children after reopening schools in Israel, without classroom size limits or consistent social distancing practices.
 It is unclear whether all of these infections were transmitted in schools, as Israel reopened large adult gatherings at the same time.
-Overall numbers show nearly 2000 student and teacher cases through early July, out of more than 2 million school children in the country. - In contrast, education ministers in 22 European countries reported that reopening schools has not led to a rise in COVID-19, and reopening's in several Asian nations have had been associated with only small and infrequent outbreaks.
+Overall numbers show nearly 2000 student and teacher cases through early July, out of more than 2 million school children in the country. - In contrast, education ministers in 22 European countries reported that reopening schools has not led to a rise in COVID-19, and reopenings in several Asian nations have had been associated with only small and infrequent outbreaks.